 Latin Literature (AP)

 This course focuses on reading and understanding Latin poetry in its literary and historical contexts.
-Reading works by poets such as Catullus, Horace, Sulpicia and Ovid, students trace the development of meter, diction and poetic motifs.
+Reading works by poets such as Catullus, Horace, Sulpicia, and Ovid; students trace the development of meter, diction, and poetic motifs.
 The class also explores how Roman poets adapted the conventions of love poetry to present an image of the Roman state under Augustus that is more personal than Vergil’s vision.
-Some important topics studied are first person narrative, gender and poetic allusion.
-(Prerequisite: Latin Literature (AP) or permission of the department.)
+Some important topics studied are first-person narrative, gender, and poetic allusion.
+(Prerequisite: Latin Literature (AP) or permission of the department chair.)

 How did the Romans view their history?
 How did they want to be remembered?
 This course provides a look at Roman history through the eyes of some of Rome’s better-known historians.
 A close reading of selected texts in Latin serves as a basis for examining questions of historiography and prose style.
-Principal selections are drawn from Livy, Tacitus and Sallust.
-(Prerequisite: Latin Literature (AP) or permission of the department.)
+Principal selections are drawn from Livy, Tacitus, and Sallust.
+(Prerequisite: Latin Literature (AP) or permission of the department chair.)

 What role did the Roman gods have in shaping the world around us?
 What does it mean to live “a good life”?
-In this course, students read selections from Lucretius, Cicero, Horace and Seneca and examine their works for philosophical insight and poetic craft in their historical context.
+In this course, students read selections from Lucretius, Cicero, Horace, and Seneca and examine their works for philosophical insight and poetic craft in their historical context.
 Students are introduced to important Greek influences on Roman philosophy.
-(Prerequisite: Latin Literature (AP) or permission of the department.)
+(Prerequisite: Latin Literature (AP) or permission of the department chair.)

 Advanced Latin: Selected Readings

 This course permits students to pursue their own interests in Latin and Greek literature at an advanced level.
 Working together with members of the department, students select authors and texts to read.
-Past classes have read comedy, satire, oratory and history.
-(Prerequisite: Latin Literature (AP) and one other Advanced Latin course or permission of the department.)
+Past classes have read comedy, satire, oratory, and history.
+(Prerequisite: Latin Literature (AP) and one other Advanced Latin course or permission of the department chair.)

-This course covers basic grammar and readings.
-Adapted texts serve as a basis for discussions about Greek culture and history.
-The course leads to Greek 2 or Greek 2A.
+This course covers the basic grammar and vocabulary of Attic Greek.
+Adapted texts from Homer, Plato, Herodotus, and Aristophanes serve as a basis for the study of Greek culture and its legacy.
+Students also choose particular aspects of the Greek world to explore in independent and collaborative projects in the fall and spring.
+Some topics include democracy, art, drama, law, history, and philosophy.
 (Prerequisite: current enrollment in or completion of level 4 of a language at Milton.)